 For more information about data linkage and prices please contact CPRD Enquiries on firstname.lastname@example.org

-NHS Digital has responsibility for standardising, collecting and publishing data and information from across the health and social care system in England.
+NHS England has responsibility for standardising, collecting and publishing data and information from across the health and social care system in England.

-CPRD linked data from NHS-Digital includes Hospital Episode Statistics (HES) - a database containing details of all admissions, Accident and Emergency attendances and outpatient appointments at NHS hospitals in England, and ONS mortality data.
+CPRD linked data from NHS England includes Hospital Episode Statistics (HES) - a database containing details of all admissions, Accident and Emergency attendances and outpatient appointments at NHS hospitals in England, and ONS mortality data.

 HES Admitted Patient Care (HES APC) data contains details of all admissions to, or attendances at English NHS healthcare providers.
 It includes private patients treated in NHS hospitals, patients resident outside of England and care delivered by treatment centres (including those in the independent sector) funded by the NHS.
 All NHS healthcare providers in England, including acute hospital trusts, primary care trusts and mental health trusts provide data.